Akasxh/Terrain-Recognition/README.md

 This reduction in size makes the model highly suitable for real-world mobile applications without compromising on accuracy, demonstrating the power of a well-optimized architectural design.

-#### Dependencies

- Python 3.x

- TensorFlow (deep learning framework)

- Jupyter Notebook (for running and experimenting with the code) or use google collab

- Numpy (for data manipulation)

-You can install the required Python packages using pip:

-"pip install tensorflow numpy  jupyter"

 ### Acknowledgments

 This project was developed by Team "LearnX" as part of SIH: Deep learning for terrain recognition.

-#### TEAM: LearnX

-TEAM LEAD: S AKASH
+#### LearnX LEAD: S AKASH

-MEMBER 1:Vihaan Agrawal
+- Vihaan Agrawal

-MEMBER 2:Ruchi Chand Thakur
+- Ruchi Chand Thakur

-MEMBER 3:Manas Gupta
+- Manas Gupta

-MEMBER 4:Tanmay Singh
+- Tanmay Singh

-MEMBER 5:Harshith Patnaik
+- Harshith Patnaik